gevent/gevent/deps/README.rst

   ``cares-make.patch``, or you'll get the diff of the patch itself in the diff!).

-- Follow the same 'config.guess' and 'config.sub' steps as libev.
+- Follow the same 'config.guess' and 'config.sub' steps as libev, except the files belong in the ``config/`` subdir.

 Updating libuv